mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/pallet-defect-detection/README.md

     # application directory
     SAMPLE_APP=pallet-defect-detection
     ```

-4. Install pre-requisites.
+4. Install the pre-requisites.
 Run with sudo if needed.

     ```sh
     ./setup.sh
     ```

-    This sets up application pre-requisites, download artifacts, sets executable permissions for scripts etc. Downloaded resource directories are made available to the application via volume mounting in docker compose file automatically.
+    This script sets up application pre-requisites, download artifacts, sets executable permissions for scripts etc. Downloaded resource directories are made available to the application via volume mounting in docker compose file automatically.

 ## Deploy the Application

-5. Bring up the application
+5. Bring up the application:

     ```sh
     docker compose up -d
     ```

-6. Fetch the list of pipeline loaded available to launch
+6. Fetch the list of pipeline loaded available to launch:

     ```sh
     ./sample_list.sh
     ```

     This lists the pipeline loaded in DL Streamer Pipeline Server.

     Example Output:

     ```sh